-Of the 12 requests completed during the fiscal year, two (2) files (17 percent) needed to be extended in accordance with paragraph 9(1)(b) or 9(1)(c) of the Act, in order to undertake the necessary consultations with other government institutions and third parties.
-CFMWS also extended the time limit under paragraph 9(1)(a) of the Act in two (2) cases (17 percent) that involved a large number of records or a search through a large number of records.
+Of the six (6) requests completed during the fiscal year, one (1) file (17 percent) needed to be extended in accordance with paragraph 9(1)(c) of the Act, in order to undertake the necessary consultations with a third party.

-While a time extension of 30 to 90 days was taken, the average completion time for the four (4) requests extended was 70 days.
-This is an improvement compared with the average of 94 days in the previous reporting period.
+The completion time for the request extended was 60 days.
+This is an improvement compared with the average of 70 days in the previous reporting period.